otrv4/otrv4/architecture-decisions/002-key-management.md

 ### Decision

 For OTRv4, we decided to use the Double Ratchet Algorithm for key management.
-This allows OTRv4 to support out-of-order resilence and to improve forward secrecy (in the form of per-message forward secrecy).
+This allows OTRv4 to support out-of-order resilience and to improve forward secrecy (in the form of per-message forward secrecy).

 As OTRv4 supports an out-of-order network model, message keys should be stored